Upper Mustang: History

 Mustang was once an independent kingdom, although closely tied by language and culture to Tibet.
 From the 15th to the 17th century, its strategic location granted Mustang control over the trade between the Himalayas and India.
 At the end of the 18th century, the kingdom was annexed by Nepal and became a dependency of the Kingdom of Nepal in 1795.

 The Kingdom of Lo Manthang supported Tibet and the Qing Empire during the Sino-Nepalese War.

 Though still recognized by many Mustang residents, the monarchy ceased to exist on October 7, 2008, by order of the Government of Nepal.
 The last official and later unofficial king (raja or gyelpo) was Jigme Dorje Palbar Bista (1930–2016), who traced his lineage directly back to Ame Pal, the warrior who founded this Buddhist kingdom in 1380.
-Ame Pal oversaw the founding and building of much of the Lo and Mustang capital of Lo Manthang, a walled city that has changed little in appearance since that time period.
+Ame Pal oversaw the founding and building of much of the Lo and Mustang capital of Lo Manthang, a walled city that has changed little in appearance since that time.

 In 2007, a shepherd in Mustang discovered a collection of 55 cave paintings depicting the life of the Buddha.

 Royal Family

 King Jigme Dorje Palbar Bista was born in Lo-Manthang Palace in Upper Mustang in the Himalayan Range of Nepal.
 He was the third son of King Angun Tenzing Trandul, King of Mustang, by his wife, Queen Kelsang Choeden of the Zhalu Kushang family of the Che clan.
 She was the elder sister of Ngawang Khyenrab Thupten Lekshe Gyatso, the 18th Chogye Trichen Rinpoche.
 The Zhalu Kushang family of the Che clan is a distinguished aristocratic lineage from the Tsang region of Tibet.
 Historically, they were lords of the Zhalu area during the Yuan dynasty (13th–14th centuries) and were known for their patronage of Buddhist monasteries, including Zhalu Monastery, Ngor Monastery, and Nalendra Monastery.
 Their name, "Kushang," meaning "royal maternal uncle," reflects their significant role in Tibetan nobility, particularly through intermarriages with Sakya throne holders.

 Jigme Dorje ascended the throne after the death of his elder brother, Angdu Nyingpo.
 King Angdu Nyingpo had married a Tibetan aristocrat, and the couple had two daughters.
 With King Angdu Nyingpo leaving only two daughters his eldest, Lo Semla (Princess) Chimi Dolkar Palbar Bista, and a younger daughter whose name is unrecorded and no male heir, the throne passed to his younger brother, Jigme Dorje.

 King Jigme Dorje married a noble lady from Shigatse, Tibet, Sahiba Sidol in the 1950s.
-They had one son, Angun Tenzin, who died at the age of 8, and later adopted his nephew, Jigme Singhe.
+They had one son, Angun Tenzin, who died at the age of 8, and later adopted his nephew, Jigme Singhe as heir.

 Trans-Himalayan Marital Alliances

-The Mustang royal family has forged marriage alliances with prominent Tibetan aristocratic families and members of the Bhutanese royal family, reinforcing their longstanding regional ties over the centuries.
+The Mustang royal family has forged marriage alliances with prominent Tibetan aristocratic families reinforcing their longstanding regional ties over the centuries.
 Today, members of the royal family are dispersed across Upper Mustang, Kathmandu, San Francisco, Melbourne, and Tibet.